ahinko/home-ops/docs/hosts.md

 I haven't set up any gitops flow to keep them up to date for various reasons and I also tend to not wanting to mess with these because I heavily rely on them being online:
 * I haven't found a good way to do this for PiKVM and to quote the docs: "This is ONLY recommended if you need a feature...".
 * The zwave-coordinator doesn't have many things running on it but an apt update should be enough but I would only do that if I absolutely need and when I have time to fix any issues that might occur.
 My smart home relies heavily on this host being online.
-* pinut on the other hand could have some gitops in place for at least updating the Docker image used for the two containers.
-I haven't thought much about it since NUT is such a mature project with barely any updates.
-I might add this sometime in the future.

 Kronos acts as a backup server that mostly is powered of and only powered on a weekly basis.
 Znapzend sends ZFS snapshots when Kronos is up and running.
 Kronos runs on Ubuntu 23.10 and its also a whitebox.